jonatas-araujo-silva/set/README.md

 # 🃏 Set Game – SwiftUI Project

 This project is a SwiftUI-based implementation of the classic **Set** card game, designed to demonstrate modern Swift development practices, a clean MVVM architecture, and advanced UI techniques.
-It serves as a showcase of essential SwiftUI skills relevant for contemporary iOS development.

 ---